anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The on-site to off-site connection may also be temporary and, e.g., only available at times when workers are present on a construction side, for instance.

 PER:
-: Pledge Enrollment-Request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain.
+: Pledge-Enrollment-Request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain.

 POP:
 : Proof-of-Possession (of a private key), as defined in {{RFC5272}}.